The fossil fuel lobby is overlooking its own enormous material footprint and waste problem.

 46. Refer to https://www.ipcc.ch/report/ar6/wg2/downloads/report/IPCC_AR6_WGII_SummaryForPolicymakers.pdf for a summary of projected impacts at different levels of warming.

 David McEwen is a Director at Adaptive Capability, providing TCFD-aligned climate risk, and net-zero emissions (NZE) strategy, program and project management.
-He works with business people, designers and engineers to deliver impactful change, and has delivered dozens of property-related projects.
-His book, Navigating the Adaptive Economy, was released in 2016.
+He works with business people, designers and engineers to deliver impactful change and his book, Navigating the Adaptive Economy, was released in 2016.